Sprint Planner Helper – Session 20

 A few things to note:

-• It has been very helpful to specify an example on how I wanted the URL to look.
+• It has been very helpful to specify an example of how I wanted the URL to look.

-• I skipped default values for productID and productBacklogItemID since that make no sense
+• I skipped default values for productID and productBacklogItemID since that makes no sense.

-• The final row is a constaint that states that productID and productBacklogItemID should be numeric
+• The final row is a constraint that states that productID and productBacklogItemID should be numeric.

-I will run through that chapter and hope that it wont take me to long and also that I’ll learn a lot of stuff that come in handy in the Sprint Planner Helper project.
+I will run through that chapter and hope that it won’t take me too long and also that I’ll learn a lot of stuff that come in handy in the Sprint Planner Helper project.

 In fact (and this is a secret) I love doing these walkthroughs – feels like I know something very well…

-Alright – but now I have a way to prioritize product backlog items up and and down.
+Alright – but now I have a way to prioritize product backlog items up and down.

 See ya in a while.